-Thursday Sep 17th, 2020Share
+Thursday Nov 12th, 2020Share

-According to the Toronto Real Estate Board, (the largest in Canada), compared to August last year, total new listings were up by 57%, while total actual physical sales were up by 40%.
-This resulted in the average price for all homes, increasing by 20% from the same month, the year before!
-The average days that listings spent on the market, before selling, decreased by 32% to 17 days, from the same month, a year ago.
+However, last month still showed us a solid sellers' market.
+According to the Toronto Real Estate Board, (the largest in Canada), compared to October last year, total new listings were up by 36%, while total actual physical sales were up by a whopping 25%.
+This increased activity resulted in the average price for all homes, increasing by 13.7% from the same month, the year before.
+The average days that listings spent on the market, before selling, has decreased from 23 days to 17 days, or 26%, for the same period.

 Smit's Tip of the Month: